JakubFlis/kafka-meets-spark-and-docker/README.md

 A set of Docker images and application to support an ETL process, which listens for XML values containing book metadata, then joins the metadata with existing, static data, and finally saves the output in the sink database.
 Static data is available in the Hive database under `rating_portal.book_ratings` table, and the output is available in PostgreSQL database under `sink.books` table.

+## Running on Windows

+Please use `windows-os` branch for running the process on Windows.

 ## Structure

 ![](./img/diagram.png =250x)